All Episodes

 I don't have any.

-Now you might be, how does that happen?
+Now, you might be, how does that happen?

-Well, because you know, I delegate.
+Well, because, you know, I delegate.

-Not a cookie been doing this element of the program for years.
+Now, Cookie had been doing this element of the program for years.

-She only gave me Cain.
+She only gave me Kane.

 Sounded like me.

-Now we we're good, we got two hours.
+We got two hours.

-But here's Lunz.
+But here's Luntz.

 We can stop right there.

-Word or phrase to describe Herman King.
+For word or phrase to describe Herman Kane.

-Answers to question most direct.
+He answers the question most direct.

 A breath of fresh air.